folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * Patron notice policies
 * Request policies

-Before you begin to write your circulation rules, you should complete the following:
+Before you begin to write your circulation rules, you should:

 * Read the [FOLIO GitHub Circulation rules documentation](https://github.com/folio-org/mod-circulation/blob/master/doc/circulationrules.md).
 * Determine if you want to use automated item blocks.
 If so, follow the [Automated Item Block guidelines](https://wiki.folio.org/display/FOLIOtips/Implementing+Automated+Item+Blocks).